 A veteran of the army, Mr. Gee blew into town in 2003 from Newark, NJ, and in a short time galvanized the whole jazz community in the Tampa Bay area.
 Always with a smile on his face, he excitedly spoke of some new adventure he had on the horizon.

 He is a former President of the Al Downing Tampa Bay Jazz Association and was the current Vice President of the Sarasota Jazz Association.
 He was not just a lover of jazz, for he could bring you to tears when he played the flute.

 Mr. Gee is survived by his two daughters Gina and Ginger Gee from Maryland and Texas respectively.
-He also leaves behind his loving companion Yvonne Alsup and a host of friends that will surely miss him.
+He also leaves behind his loving companion Yvonne Alsup and a host of friends that will sorely miss him.